stcorp/harp/doc/dataformats.rst

 HDF5 data types not covered in this table are not supported by HARP.

 In the HDF5 data model there is no concept of shared dimensions (unlike netCDF).
-The shape of an HDF5 dataset is specified as a list of dimensions lengths.
+The shape of an HDF5 dataset is specified as a list of dimension lengths.
 However, the netCDF-4 library uses HDF5 as its storage backend.
 It represents shared dimensions using HDF5 *dimension scales*.

 Dimension scales were introduced in HDF5 version 1.8.0.
 A dimension scale is a special dataset that can be attached to